ab604/data_cleaning/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:353ec4b851
 ## Looking at the data
+The surveys data set includes continuing monthly rodent surveys.
+Each month rodents are trapped on all 24 experimental plots and information on each captured rodent is contained in this file.
+The data set should prove useful for **studying population dynamics and species interactions**.

-The surveys dataset is loaded into the workspace.
+The `surveys.csv` dataset is loaded into the workspace.
 Have a look at the data and identify which of these variables were NOT recorded.

 *** =instructions